fishfin/php-valigator/README.md

  * loginId: required and must be an email ID
  * name: required and must be a name
  * creditCardNumber: not mandatory, but if provided must be a valid credit card number
+ * billAddressPINCode: not mandatory, but if provided must be a 6-digit number
- * addressPINCode: not mandatory, but if provided must be a 6-digit number
+ * shipAddressPINCode: not mandatory, but if provided must be a 6-digit number

 Yes, you noticed it, camelCase is just my preference.